forseti-security/forseti-security/_docs/_latest/setup/install.md

       git checkout tags/v2.0.0
       ```

-  1. Running the installer

-     To install both client and server
+  1. Install both client and server by running the installer:

      ```bash
      python install/gcp_installer.py
      ```

-     To see additional configurations for the setup
+     To see additional configurations for the setup, run the following:

      ```bash
      python install/gcp_installer.py -h